Very High Temperature Reactors GIF System Steering Committee

 GIF Technical Secretary

 Elena Poplavskaia is a Nuclear Scientist in the division of the Nuclear Science and Education and Data Bank at the OECD/NEA.
-She also provides Technical Secretariat for the Generation IV International Forum (GIF) supporting the SCWR Steering Committee, SCWR Project Management Boards on Thermal-hydraulics and Safety, Materials and Chemistry, SCWR provisional Project Management Board on System Integration and Analysis, the VHTR Fuel and Fuel Cycle Project Management Board and the Advanced Manufacturing and Materials Engineering Working Group.
+She also provides Technical Secretariat for the Generation IV International Forum (GIF) supporting the VHTR Fuel and Fuel Cycle Project Management Board (PMB), Material PMB and the Advanced Manufacturing and Materials Engineering Working Group.
+Dr Poplavskaia also supported the SCWR System Steering Committee and the SCWR Project Management Boards on Thermal-hydraulics and Safety, Materials and Chemistry, SCWR provisional Project Management Board on System Integration and Analysis, from 2022 to 2025.

 Prior joining the NEA in 2013 she was the head of a Research Centre laboratory, where she led the activities on system analysis of nuclear energy systems including advanced fast reactors and closed fuel cycle technologies, innovative institutional approaches to nuclear energy deployment and long-term aspects of achieving sustainability in the cycle.
 She was also involved in co-operation with the IAEA INPRO project.
 She holds a PhD in Engineering Science.